duracelltomi/gtm4wp/readme.txt

 == Upgrade Notice ==

+= 1.3 =

+Updated support for Google Ads dynamic remarketing with WooCommerce, added support for server side containers and Cookiebot + fixes

 = 1.12.3 =

 Updated compatible WooCommerce version and added an important message to the changelog for WooCommerce users